What is the Cost of Goods Manufactured?

 - It may also be used to fix the amount of production of profit-sharing bonuses when such schemes are in force.

 Key Points of Cost of Goods Manufactured Statement (COGM)

 - It is easier with the availability of the quantity and values to compute the related information required.

-- This account shows the quantity of raw materials in stock at the beginning and end if the year and purchases during the year.
+- This account shows the number of raw materials in stock at the beginning and end of the year and purchases during the year.

 Ascertaining the cost of goods manufactured is an important factor for ascertaining various other financial components of the product.
 Though, it may be observed that nowadays no manufacturing business or entity prepares a manufacturing account as part of its final sets of accounts.
 The items of the COGM are shown either in the trading account or P&L account.